pmarguinaud/fxtran/ARTICLE.md

 ## Conclusion

 In this article, we have seen how XML can be used to parse FORTRAN.
 The principles described here could surely be applied to some other languages such as C++ or Java.
-Producing XML as the results of parsing source code offers several benefits :
+Producing XML as the result of parsing source code offers several benefits :

 * the original document can be retrieved, or if some modifications have been applied, then the impact